 - Web server.
 You can place the PAC file on a web server that each client machine can access.
 For example, you can place the PAC file on an Apache or Microsoft IIS web server.
 Enter the URL in the browser configuration. - Web Security appliance.
 You can place the PAC file on the Web Security appliance.
 You might want to put the PAC file on the Web Security appliance to verify every client machine can access it within the network.
 Enter the URL in the browser configuration.
-If the URL does not specify the PAC file name, the appliance returns default.pac if it exists.

-For more information about uploading PAC files to the Web Security appliance, see "Adding PAC Files to the Web Security Appliance" on page 88.
+For more information about uploading PAC files to the Web Security appliance, see Adding PAC Files to the Web Security Appliance, page 5-24.